sacren/java-features/README.md

-# Welcome to Java Tutorial!
+# Welcome to Java Features!

-## What is Java Tutorial?
+## What is Java Features?

-Java Tutorial is a set of code examples in Java programming language, which covers the basic language features for those who want to acquire a good understanding from the beginning.
-It indends to serve as a helping stone for those who want to participate in real world development of projects in Java.
+Java Features is a set of code examples in Java programming language that facilitates the basic language features in preparation for the participation in real world development of projects using Java.

 ## Prerequisite